John Hartwell Cocke: Planter, builder and canal advocate

-Legacy
+Reformer

+While his father had briefly served in the state legislature, Cocke's political efforts were on a more personal level.
+A devout Christian, Cocke participated in several efforts to reform different aspects of society, including temperance by advocating gradual emancipation.
+He built on his plantation a Temperance Temple, dedicated in 1849 to the Sons of Temperance.
+This became the model for construction of the main tourist entrance to the Virginia State Capitol in 2007.

+Cocke assisted fellow Virginian William Henry Harrison of Amelia County in the formation and running of a school for boys, Amelia Academy, intended to prepare them for admission to the University of Virginia.
+(Harrison was a cousin of the president by that name.)
+Cocke served on the board of the school.
+Harrison's great grandson, John Hartwell Harrison, a namesake of Cocke, followed him in serving on the University of Virginia board from 1966 to 1974.

+Death and legacy

+In 1855, Cocke traded his mansion for the smaller home of his son Cary Charles on the plantation, where he retired for the remainder of his years.

 John Hartwell Cocke's son Philip St. George Cocke was commissioned as a colonel in the Confederate States Army, commanding troops at the Battle of Blackburn's Ford and the First Battle of Bull Run.
 Promoted to brigadier general in 1861, he committed suicide that year before Christmas.
 He was described as "excitable" and "eccentric," but no one really understood what made him take such action.

-In 1881, John's last surviving son, Dr. Cary Charles Cocke, along with William Cocke and Charles E. Cosby, purchased land nearby in Bremo Bluff to relocate a chapel which John Hartwell Cocke had built for his slaves on the plantation.
+In 1881, Hartwell's last surviving son, Dr. Cary Charles Cocke, along with William Cocke and Charles E. Cosby, purchased land nearby in Bremo Bluff to relocate a chapel which John Hartwell Cocke had built for his slaves on the plantation.
 Consecrated as part of an Episcopal Church, the Bremo Slave Chapel was listed on the Virginia Landmarks Register in December 1979 and the National Register of Historic Places in March 1980.

 Cocke's plantation was declared a National Historic Landmark as Bremo Historic District in November 1971.
 He also designed Glen Burnie near Palmyra, Virginia and it was listed on the National Register of Historic Places in 2000.